 Now that everything is done, all you need to do is exchange the title and get the keys.
 When doing this, make sure you both exchange information, such as your addresses and phone numbers.
 Make sure the seller fills out the title correctly, and take pictures of everything for reference if needed later.

 After you purchase your RV, call your insurance company and get the RV added ASAP.

 Make sure you let them know that it’s an RV and tell them its intended use.
-Some insurance companies have to file it a certain way depending on how you plan to use the rig.
-Full-time use of an RV will be treated differently than one that is only used a couple times per year.
+Some insurance companies have to file it a certain way, depending on how you plan to use the rig.
+Full-time use of an RV will be treated differently than one that is only used a couple of times per year.

 It can be stressful buying an RV, especially a used rig from a private party.
-It’s more than just a vehicle, it’s a house on wheels.
+It’s more than just a vehicle; it’s a house on wheels.
 Because of this, there is more to inspect and think about.
 But if done correctly, the reward is amazing.
 All the stress that came with buying your RV will melt away in your rearview mirror as you embark on your first adventure.

-Lastly, try not to get too upset when something breaks and you think to yourself, “I just purchased a lemon.”
+Lastly, try not to get too upset when something breaks, and you think to yourself, “I just purchased a lemon.”
 You did your due diligence.
-And it doesn’t matter if it’s brand new or used, something will break, and that is normal.
+And it doesn’t matter if it’s brand new or used; something will break, and that is normal.
 Keep a positive attitude, fix it, and keep trekking on!

 Have you ever bought a used RV from a private seller?
 Share your experience in the comments.

 Join 15,000+ other adventurers to receive educating, entertaining, and inspiring articles about RV Travel Destinations, RV Gear, and Off-Grid Living to jump-start your adventures today!